 Shared diagnostic language turns "Sarah didn't cascade correctly" into "we skipped the Apply phase."
 Problems become structural, not personal.
 Conversations become diagnostic, not defensive.

-You return to these phases throughout each rollout — diagnosing gaps, addressing what’s missing, and adjusting as coordination needs evolve.
+You return to these phases throughout each rollout.
+Diagnosing gaps, addressing what’s missing, and adjusting as coordination needs evolve.

-When you adopt DANCE, you get:
+When you license DANCE, you get the complete methodolody:

 FAQs